zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

     (MANDATORY)

-    This file is use to setup default build configuration for TF-M.
+    This file is used to setup default build configurations for TF-M and platform configurations which have fixed values depending on hardware and software supportness.

-    It must specify the values below, and should also specify other configuration values that are fixed for the platform.
+    These configurations should be set as normal CMake variables while others are cache variables.

+    The platform configurations in the below table are required.

     +------------------------------+-------------------------------------------------------------------+
     |    name                      |        description                                                |